LDS FAQ: The Church and Its Money

 To understand the Church, you must understand the motives that drive it and its people to do what they do.
 The motives at the core of the Church, which affect what it does at the local, regional, national, and global level, from top to bottom, are not about personal gain.
 They are not about glory and power, comfort and ease, or living exorbitant lifestyles.

 The focus and primary goals that motivate actions and decisions are not desires for individual gain, but the desire to bless the world.
 The goal of the Church, from its leaders to its local units, is about doing good and bringing the blessings of the Gospel to the world.
-You may disagree with the Mormon definition of good, which includes spreading values, principles, and practices that we believe make people happier, healthier, with stronger, more successful families.
-But from the Mormon perspective, better individual lives and stronger families are the goal, and it is achieved through the work and success of the Church on a global scale.
+You may disagree with the our definition of good, which includes spreading values, principles, and practices that we believe make people happier, healthier, with stronger, more successful families.
+But from our perspective, better individual lives and stronger families are the goal, and it is achieved through the work and success of the Church on a global scale.
 This requires churches, printed materials, temples, organizational structures, charitable resources, websites, broadcasts, and a host of resources that involve use of financial resources.
 Leaders aren't getting huge bonuses and vast wealth for their service in the Church, though there are adequate living stipends for the top full-time leaders of the Church.
 But getting a better car or bigger apartment is not the goal.

-The beneficiaries of Mormon success, ultimately, are the members of the Church and the peoples of the earth that we seek to bless.
+The beneficiaries of the Church's success, ultimately, are the members of the Church and the peoples of the earth that we seek to bless.
 Most don't want what we have to offer, but that doesn't stop us from wanting to share.
 Indeed, we have an obligation to take the Gospel to every nation and tongue, and to do many other things to advance the cause of what we call Zion.
 Part of the work of Zion involves humanitarian service and direct charity.
 Part of it involves promoting strong education through Church-operated universities, LDS institutes, and other church education tools.
 Part of it involves publishing the scriptures of the Church in numerous languages.
 Part of it involves building temples and churches around the world.
 All these things involve the need to be wise with our financial resources, to prepare for the future, and to avoid debt when possible.

 Frankly. in a world increasingly rocked and threatened by the profligate spending of nations and politicians and by the inability of individuals to control their own finances, the world might do well to look at the wise financial management of The Church of Jesus Christ of Latter-day Saints with appreciation and a design to learn and emulate, not despise and condemn.
 The financial success of the Church is rooted in old-fashioned, biblical principles that have been abandoned by this age.
 We have a few things we'd like to teach the world, and provident living is one of them.
 That's not just a cute statement: it's a serious mission of the Church.
 We even have a website dedicated to helping the world, both members and non-members, live more providently and enjoy the blessings that can come with frugality, budgeting, and careful preparation for the future.
 Learn how you and your family can become more self-reliant and better prepared by visiting ProvidentLiving.org.